babelouest/ulfius/INSTALL.md

 - libjansson (optional), minimum 2.4, required for json support
 - libgnutls, libgcrypt (optional), required for Websockets and https support
 - libcurl (optional), required to send http/smtp requests
+- libsystemd (optional), required for [yder](https://github.com/babelouest/yder) to log messages in journald

 For example, to install all the external dependencies on Debian Stretch, run as root: